 Visit Columbian Square Dental for Preventive Dentistry in Weymouth

 Keep your naturally healthy smile for life with preventive dentistry services in Weymouth and Rockland, MA.
-Dr. Stephen Kerr, Dr. Michael Farag, and, Dr. William Olafson focus their customized oral health treatment plans on prevention.
+Dr. William Olafson and Dr. Jacinthe Giroux focus their customized oral health treatment plans on prevention.
 That starts with regular checkups and teeth cleanings at least twice a year and extends to thorough at-home hygiene routines.
 The dedicated team at Columbian Square Dental welcomes patients from Rockland and all of South Shore Massachusetts to contact us to schedule an appointment in our modern, family-friendly, Weymouth practice.

 Perhaps you are interested in learning more about what this team has been doing for patients in Plymouth, MA for the last 20 years at their flagship practice, Kerr Dental Associates?
 With thousands of patients and countless positive testimonials, take a moment to visit their website and see for yourself.
 Take comfort in knowing that this same level of service is now closer to you than ever before.